Hereditary Cancer Services: Consent

 For stored DNA to be used anonymously for internal quality control/service improvements

 Consenting to testing includes storage of material which may at times be used by Nonacus Clinical Services for a limited number of internal processes.
 This includes ongoing internal quality improvements, monitoring of test performance and service improvements, only for the test indicated at time of consent.
+DNA is not used for research or supplied to third parties.

 For personal and genomic data to be stored